.ch

+Naming

 The domain ch, as with other ccTLDs, is based on the ISO 3166-2 code for Switzerland derived from Confoederatio Helvetica (Helvetic Confederation), the Latin name for the country, which was used because of its neutrality with regard to the four official languages of Switzerland.

+Registration

+Made available in 1987, only two years after .com, it is administered by SWITCH Information Technology Services.

 Second-level domain names must be at least three letters long.
 Two-letter subdomain names are restricted to the Swiss cantons, as well as the domain ch.ch of the Federal Chancellery of Switzerland.

 The only exception has been the former domain of the Expo.02 which was held in Switzerland, www.expo.02.ch.

 Registrations of internationalized domain names have been accepted since March 2004.